Malachite: Properties, Facts and Photos

 The History of Malachite

-Although malachite can be traced back to 8000 BC, it didn't start being used as an ore until 5000 BC.
+Although malachite dates back to 8000 BC, it wasn't used as an ore until 5000 BC.
 Until then, copper, which was the only metal known to humans, would have come from deposits of native copper.

 Malachite was used as an ore of copper throughout antiquity.
 The ancient Egyptians had mining operations in place in the Sinai Peninsula in 4000 BC.
 This area was Egypt's main source of copper for thousands of years.

-Many ancient civilizations used malachite for decorative purposes.
+Many ancient civilisations used malachite for decorative purposes.
 It's also believed to have been the first green pigment, which led to it being used as a colouring agent in glazes, glass and cosmetics.

 In China, green pigment can be traced back to the Shāng people [c.1500 BC].
 A tiger carved from malachite found in the tomb of a King's consort was dated to around the same period.

-In Western China, the colour green can be found in paintings from the ninth and tenth centuries.
-It didn't become popular in Europe until around the 14th century.
+In Western China, the colour green appears in paintings from the ninth and tenth centuries, but it didn't become popular in Europe until around the 14th century.
 In ancient Egyptian tomb paintings, the colour green first appeared around 2613 BC.

 Malachite beads found on the Euphrates River date back to 7000 BC.